According to the CDC:

 I then applied for and did receive a grant for $1,000.00 from University of Arkansas at Little Rock Signature Experience Awards initiative.
 I’ve decided to create “Project Change Your Days” to promote my “One Small Positive Thought” coffee mugs in an effort to raise awareness for issues connected to mental health, specifically suicide prevention and busting negative stigma.
 So, I create each unique coffee mug and donate them to organizations that I feel help promote this cause.

 Now, because of the Signature Experience Award I’ll be able to donate 25 mugs to the University of UAMS Psychiatric Research Institute staff as a special “thank you” for what they’ve done for me, personally,(as well as so many others!) …and as a way to keep the message going.

-I still have half the grant money remaining and haven’t yet decided where to donate next.
+I still have some of the grant money remaining and haven’t yet decided where to donate next.
 But wherever I focus my artistic efforts, it will be to continue my simple mission of giving comfort and laughter, educating the masses about issues related to mental health, busting negative stigma and hopefully saving lives one smile, one small positive thought, one day at a time.

 If you know of someone who could use a little sunshine in their lives please email me with the specifics and I'll gladly paint the mug(s).
 I only ask the cost of painting the mug and shipping/packaging be covered.

 If you would like to donate to Project ChangeYourDays and know of any organization that you'd like to gift my mugs to, please shoot me an email!

 If you would like to straight up make a donation so that I can keep Project ChangeYourDays going, I would greatly appreciate it.
 Please send me an email!